Project 14 : News:

 As an interdisciplinary project ‘Poetry Beyond Text’

-addresses this issue, focusing on four key research questions:
+focusses on four key research questions:

 1. When art works combine textual and visual elements, how